elizabeth-poggie/elizabeth-poggie/_content/notes/09-user-interfaces.md

 - A bad solution that is memorable is better than an average solution that is forgettable.
 - We may strive for perfection in our solutions ALTHOUGH sometimes purposely being horrendous may actually be the correct strategy.

-Keep in mind, it's about your VISION, your TARGET AUDIENCE & staying true to what you are trying to solve.
 The quicker you do things that are high impact right away, the quicker you build trust with your TARGET AUDIENCE.

 ## You need to be clear about risk for trust to work.

 Unexpected results, changes, and setbacks are part of life, how are you managing those expectations?
 How do you communicate potential changes?
 What is the timing in which we communicate those changes?

-Unexpected results, changes, and set-backs are part of life, how are you managing those expectations?
-How do you communicate potential changes?

 # In-Class Exercise